crawl/crawl/crawl-ref/docs/crawl_manual.rst

   they can also use longer swords quite well.

   As spellcasters, they tend to be quite good in specific areas.
-Their mystical relationship with water makes it easier for them to use poison and ice magic, which use water occasionally as a material component.
+Their mystical relationship with water makes it easier for them to use alchemy and ice magic, which use water occasionally as a material component.
 The legendary water magic of the Merfolk was lost in ancient times, but some of that affinity still remains.
-The instability of their own morphogenic matrix has made them very accomplished transmuters, but most other magic seems foreign to them.
+Most other magic seems foreign to them.

 Gargoyles (Gr)
   A cross between ordinary stone gargoyles and living beings, Gargoyles are